Perfect Forward Secrecy - Why You Should Be Using It

 What this means is that, when hackers are able to break an encryption key, it's not just the information from one transaction that can be seen; hackers can see data from all of the transactions that occurred using that encryption key.
 One particular transaction sent over the web may not have important data, but the problem is that hackers will frequently download enormous numbers of transactions on the basis that they'll eventually be able to read them.

 Heartbleed highlights the need for perfect forward secrecy

 One of the best examples of the need for each online transaction to have its own encryption was the Heartbleed bug, which was discovered in 2012 and officially announced in 2014 along with the release of a patch that fixed the vulnerability.
 The bug didn't directly exploit sessions; instead, it took advantage of a security flaw in servers running OpenSSL.

-The attack allowed hackers to download 64 kilobytes of private memory on a server.
+The attack allowed hackers to download 64 KB of private memory on a server.
 Repeatedly running the attack allowed hackers to download a variety of sensitive data from these servers, including cookies, email addresses, and passwords.
 Additionally, session keys could also leak.
-The infographic below from Creately shows how to Heartbleed bug worked in more detail.
+The infographic below shows how to Heartbleed bug worked in more detail.

 This reduces the amount of information that is vulnerable should a hack be successful.
 Additionally, this type of security makes it less likely that hackers will attempt to access secure data on the server.
 Even if they are able to crack the private key, the effort required may not be worth the minimal data they'll have access to.
 It doesn't mean that no one will attempt to gain unauthorized access to your servers, but it does make you a less attractive target.